panaceya/voipbox_plugin/README.md

 # Supported Features and Models

-### Numbers
+### Pool

-The plugin currently implements a Number abstraction representing a single telephone number of an arbitrary format.<br/>
+The plugin currently implements a Pool numbers abstraction representing a single telephone number of an arbitrary format.<br/>
-A Number can consist of valid DTMF characters and leading plus sign for E.164 support:
+A Pool numbers can consist of valid DTMF characters and leading plus sign for E.164 support:
   - leading plus ("+") sign (optional)
   - digits 0-9
   - characters A, B, C, D